What Does It Look Like To Study Environmental Science & Conservation at Concordia?

 A degree in Environmental Science and Conservation (ESC) will prepare you for a career in a diverse and increasingly important field.
 The environmental sciences are consistently rated among the fastest-growing career fields and provide opportunities to make a positive impact on nature and society.
 Our program teaches students to protect human health and the environment while working toward a fair and just society and a sustainable economy.

 The ESC program is immersive and experiential.
 As a student in the program, you will have numerous opportunities to apply knowledge through class exercises, volunteer work and internships.
 With our own federally protected 250-acre nature preserve, access to thousands of more acres of the Balcones Canyonlands Preserve and National Wildlife Refuge, and our world-renowned Friesenhahn Cave, the ESC program is uniquely situated to provide you with the knowledge, skills and experiences necessary to make a difference in the world.

 ESC majors actively manage Concordia’s natural resources through paid and volunteer positions in the ESC program and Office of Environmental Stewardship.
 Majors may also participate in the Sustainability Club and the Balcones Canyonlands Master Naturalist, the state’s first collegiate chapter of the respected Texas Master NaturalistTM program.

 The mission of the ESC program is to develop competent environmental stewards and conscientious citizens in an experience-based environment.

 The ESC program recognizes that while environmental knowledge and skills are necessary for a productive environmental career, students create the greatest benefit for the natural world when they feel a deeper sense of connection to it.

-Our graduates will have impressive resumes filled with skills and experiences while also being able to articulate a deeper connection to and empathy for the places and creatures they protect.
+Our graduates will have impressive resumes filled with skills and experience while also being able to articulate a deeper connection to and empathy for the places and creatures they protect.
 This is consistent with the Christian value of neighborly love, which the ESC program believes extends to God’s non-human creatures and places as well.